Maximal independent set: Listing all maximal independent sets

 An algorithm for listing all maximal independent sets or maximal cliques in a graph can be used as a subroutine for solving many NP-complete graph problems.
 Most obviously, the solutions to the maximum independent set problem, the maximum clique problem, and the minimum independent dominating problem must all be maximal independent sets or maximal cliques, and can be found by an algorithm that lists all maximal independent sets or maximal cliques and retains the ones with the largest or smallest size.
 Similarly, the minimum vertex cover can be found as the complement of one of the maximal independent sets.
 Lawler (1976) observed that listing maximal independent sets can also be used to find 3-colorings of graphs: a graph can be 3-colored if and only if the complement of one of its maximal independent sets is bipartite.
 He used this approach not only for 3-coloring but as part of a more general graph coloring algorithm, and similar approaches to graph coloring have been refined by other authors since.
 Other more complex problems can also be modeled as finding a clique or independent set of a specific type.
 This motivates the algorithmic problem of listing all maximal independent sets (or equivalently, all maximal cliques) efficiently.

 It is straightforward to turn a proof of Moon and Moser's 3n/3 bound on the number of maximal independent sets into an algorithm that lists all such sets in time O(3n/3).
 For graphs that have the largest possible number of maximal independent sets, this algorithm takes constant time per output set.
 However, an algorithm with this time bound can be highly inefficient for graphs with more limited numbers of independent sets.
 For this reason, many researchers have studied algorithms that list all maximal independent sets in polynomial time per output set.
 The time per maximal independent set is proportional to that for matrix multiplication in dense graphs, or faster in various classes of sparse graphs.

+Counting maximal independent sets

+The counting problem associated to maximal independent sets has been investigated in computational complexity theory.
+The problem asks, given an undirected graph, how many maximal independent sets it contains.
+This problem is #P-hard already when the input is restricted to be a bipartite graph.

+The problem is however tractable on some specific classes of graphs, for instance it is tractable on cographs.